 Air pollution has a stark impact on both public health and the UK economy.
-According to estimates by the UK Health Alliance, outdoor air pollution contributes to around 40,000 premature deaths, over 6 million sick days and an estimated total social cost of over £20 billion, every year.
+According to estimates by the UK Health Alliance, outdoor air pollution contributes to over 6 million sick days and an estimated total social cost of over £20 billion, every year.

 The correlation between air pollution, climate change and health has been widely publicised following an address from the Royal College of General Practitioners (RCGP).
 On 1st August 2018, RCGP announced they were to cease any future investment in the oil and gas sector due to climate change being a “clear risk to the health and wellbeing” of patients, placing the NHS under severe strain.